code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 The `kafkaListenerContainerFactory()` is used by the `@KafkaListener` annotation from the `Receiver`.
 In order to create it, a `ConsumerFactory` and accompanying configuration `Map` is needed.
 Apart from the <var>'AUTO_OFFSET_RESET_CONFIG'</var> property all configuration parameters are mandatory, for a complete list consult the [Kafka ConsumerConfig API](https://kafka.apache.org/0100/javadoc/index.html?org/apache/kafka/clients/consumer/ConsumerConfig.html).

+> If not specified the default <var>'AUTO_OFFSET_RESET_CONFIG'</var> value is "latest".
+This can potentially cause problems when running a send/receive test case for the first time.
+Reason for this is that when the consumer is starting up it tries to access the non-existing topic and fails.
+[By the time it retries, the topic has probably been created by the sender and also has data in it, so the consumer tries to connect at <var>'latest'</var>](https://issues.apache.org/jira/browse/KAFKA-3334).
+This is the offset of the most recent message and as such the consumer never receives the initial message.
+The next time you run the test case it will work since the topic exists.
+In order to avoid this problem we set the value to <var>'earliest'</var>.

 ``` java
 package com.codenotfound.kafka.consumer;